swflynn/N-DOF/quasi_src/scripts/README.md

 ### qMC_nm:
 Need to make this github ready.
 First code for monomer doing fundamental analysis.
+(Currently the program mian as of 4-27-18).

 # Open Source Code
 The following codes are/have been used during the project.
 Please see the original documentation for more details, and give proper reference to the authors.
-Many thanks to all the authors who have made these codes available, I have found them to be extremly helpful throughout this project
+Many thanks to all the authors who have made these codes available, I have found them to be extremly helpful throughout this project.

 ## Sobol.f90
 The Fortran-90 module used for Sobol Sequence Generation.